-Unlike some cities, Deerfield Beach isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Deerfield Beach are a mix of both white- and blue-collar jobs.
-Overall, Deerfield Beach is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Deerfield Beach who work in sales jobs (13.31%), office and administrative support (13.09%), and food service (8.92%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Deerfield Beach is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Deerfield Beach is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Deerfield Beach who work in sales jobs (12.02%), office and administrative support (10.57%), and maintenance occupations (9.25%).

 Deerfield Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Deerfield Beach is an extremely ethnically-diverse city.
 The people who call Deerfield Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Deerfield Beach residents report their race to be White, followed by Black or African-American.
 Deerfield Beach also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 16.10% of the city’s residents.
-Important ancestries of people in Deerfield Beach include Italian, Irish, German, and Brazilian.
+People of Hispanic or Latino origin account for 18.62% of the city’s residents.
+Important ancestries of people in Deerfield Beach include Haitian, Brazilian, Italian, Irish, and German.

 The most common language spoken in Deerfield Beach is English.
-Other important languages spoken here include Spanish and French Creole.
+Other important languages spoken here include Spanish and French.